 Preparation

 We planned the whole trip, and along with the trek we were also covering Mukteshwar and Munsiyari in Uttarakhand.
-By road, we were travelling for more than 1300 Km and we didn’t even think once as we knew how heavenly the destination was going to be.
+By road, we were traveling for more than 1300 Km and we didn’t even think once as we knew how heavenly the destination was going to be.

 This was also the time when the Farmers’ Bill Bills were passed and the protest against these bills had started around Delhi.
 Along with this stress we also had to carry a COVID-19 negative report as the Uttarakhand government had mandated the negative report and e-pass to cross the border.
 48 hours before the trip everyone had scheduled an RT-PCR COVID-19 test and that was one of the most stressful moments of the trip as even one positive would lead to the cancellation of the whole trip and in addition to that 10 days of quarantine.
 We needed 6 Negative results and also, we asked the driver to test so there was added pressure.